bahram-jahanshahi/patient-checkout-aws-lambda-s3-sns/README.md

 The main purpose of the project is implementing this architecture on AWS cloud
 ![Architecture](./documents/images/LambdaS3Sns.png)

-## Step One: Handle S3 Event by Lambda Function
+## Step 1: Handle S3 Event by Lambda Function
 In this step, we need to handle the s3 event by the lambda function.
 In the scenario someone uploads a JSON file on S3, then a Lambda function should handle this event and read the uploaded file.

-## Step Two: Configure SNS Topic and Publish Messages
+## Step 2: Configure SNS Topic and Publish Messages
 In this step, we need to send a message to SNS after the s3 event is handled.
 Then we need a listener lambda function to handle the SNS event.

-## Step Three: Apply Log4j to Lambda Function
+## Step 3: Apply Log4j to Lambda Function
 In this step, we need to apply Log4j for logging the lambda functions.

+## Step 4: Create Error Handler Lambda
+In this step, we need an Error Handler Lambda Function which handle an error by Dead Letter Queue (DLQ).

 ## SAM (Official Guid)